Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 Using the amulet summons a heavy metal worm-maw-thing that acts as a portal to Oddie's offices in the city of Dis.
 The portal is effectively one-way.
 They need to find their own way back once they're done.
+It's a good idea to perform the Song of Silver before they go through.

 Oddie's office is located inside a much larger building, the library that holds all of Hell's contracts, but it's physically isolated from it.
 The decor is a